-In May 2021, we initiated our Phase 2 proof-of-concept study to evaluate the safety, efficacy, and durability of a single intravitreal injection of UBX1325 in a broader population of patients with DME and dosed our first patient in June 2021.
-Approximately 65 patients will be enrolled, randomized evenly between UBX1325 and sham-injected patients.
-An analysis of 12-week safety and efficacy data is expected by mid-2022, and 24-week safety and efficacy data are expected by the end of 2022.
-Patients will continue to be followed through 48 weeks post-treatment in a long-term follow-up.
+In May 2021, we initiated our Phase 2 proof-of-concept study to evaluate the safety, efficacy, and durability of a single intravitreal injection of UBX1325 in a broader population of patients with DME (the BEHOLD study) and dosed our first patient in June 2021.
+Approximately 65 patients were enrolled, randomized evenly between UBX1325 and sham-injected patients.
+These patients have been recently treated with anti-VEGF agents, having received at least 2 injections within the 6 months prior to randomization with their last anti-VEGF treatment being administered approximately 3-6 weeks prior to enrollment.
 Endpoints being explored in the study include safety and tolerability, changes in BCVA, CST, SRF/IRF, proportion of patients requiring rescue treatment, and durability of effects.